Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-impossible-dream.md

 and our _twitter guy_ was fast enough and gave us the type of hash `MD5` and also the password `Password120`

-this can also be done via online services like `crackstation` but I will share hashcat screenshot as it looks cool and I love OG Hash Cracking.
+this can also be done via online services like `crack station` but I will share hashcat screenshot as it looks cool and I love OG Hash Cracking.

 ![](/assets/images/tid/17.png)

 ### Final Mind F\*\*\*

-So now we had password and a rar file but ofc it will not work for 600 points... so we have a non working password and a rar file.
+So now we had a password and a rar file but ofc it will not work for 600 points... so we have a non-working password and a rar file.

-We wasted almost 30 mins on figuring out why the password was not working and what's wrong with obvious rar file.
+We wasted almost 30 mins on figuring out why the password was not working and what's wrong with the obvious rar file.

 and then after we tried everything we started studying all the steps and files we got..

-and then I noticed something new....
+and then I noticed something new...

 ![](/assets/images/tid/18.png)

-You see? these two files show similar trend of strings ...
+Do you see it? these two files show a similar trend of strings ...

 and after some more observation it was clear that this is also A RAR FILE !! but without propper header itself .... time for _header fixer guy_ again XD.